Skip to content

 Why the Full Friction Cost Matters

 Friction costs are the sum of everything that makes a move harder and more expensive than it looks on paper.
-This is worth considering when weighing up whether a move genuinely improves your financial position.
+This is worth noting when weighing up whether a move genuinely improves your financial position.
 A modest salary increase or a slightly cheaper rent does not always offset a costly relocation.
 Running the numbers in advance, even as rough estimates, gives a much clearer picture of what you are actually committing to.

 Run it with sensible defaults

-The levers in this calculation
+The five levers in this calculation

 How the math works

 This calculator provides estimates for life event costs based on the inputs provided and general averages.
 Actual costs vary significantly by location, preferences, and circumstances.
 Results are for planning and educational purposes only and do not constitute financial advice.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".

 What the number doesn't include